DaleOrders/AWS-Study-Notes/README.md

 - Aurora doesn't support micro instances
 - Beyond RDS singleAZ (micro) Aurora provides best value.
 - Compute is billed per second with a 10 minute minimum.
-- Storage is billed using the high watermark for the lifetime using GB-Month.
+- Storage is billed using the high watermark (max amount of storage used for cluster) for the lifetime using GB-Month.
   - Additional IO cost per request made to the cluster shared storage.
 - 100% DB size in backups are included for free.
   - 100 GB cluster will have 100 GB of storage for backups.